-There are basically two parts to this guide: Creating the shared folder on Windows and configuring Linux to access it, and creating the shared folder on Linux and configuring Windows to access it.
+There are two parts to this guide.
+In the first part, we’ll create a shared folder on Windows, and then configure Linux to access that share.
+In the second part, we’ll create a shared folder on Linux and configure Windows to access the share.
 Depending on your situation, you’ll want to follow the appropriate set of instructions.
 If, for some reason, you want to set up shared folders on both systems, you can do that, too.
-This guide will cover Windows 8.1 and Ubuntu, but we’ve made it adaptable to virtually any version of Windows or Linux.
+We’re using Windows 10 and Ubuntu for our examples, but we’ve made the instructions adaptable to pretty much any version of Windows or Linux.

 In the Network and Sharing Center window, click on “Change advanced sharing settings.”

-For your current profile, adjust the following two settings:
+For your current profile, make sure the following two settings are enabled:

 - Turn on network discovery